 Some dentists are worried that marketers are insisting on the use of lasers above what is needed by the average person.
 Your dentist may require you to use glasses that are specially designed to protect your eyes from lasers.

 Gum disease is among the most frequent oral problems patients face.
 It damages the structure that holds teeth in their place.
-The stage that is the most advanced is known as periodontal diseases and needs urgent treatment to prevent the permanent damage to teeth and their structure.
+The stage that is the most advanced is known as periodontal disease and needs urgent treatment to prevent permanent damage to teeth and their structure.

 Periodontal illness is caused by bacteria under the gums.
 The most popular treatments for it are flap surgery, root planing, and scaling.